manymoments/manymoments.github.io/_posts/2022-06-28-DAG-meets-BFT.markdown

 ![](https://i.imgur.com/i1v9E56.png =x400)

 HotStuff suffers a massive degradation in throughput as well as a dramatic increase in latency.
 For 3 faults, the throughput of HotStuff drops by over 10x and its latency increases by 15x compared to no faults.
-In contrast, both [Bullshark](https://arxiv.org/abs/2201.05677) and [Tusk](https://arxiv.org/abs/2105.11827) maintain a good level of throughput: the underlying [Narwhal](https://arxiv.org/abs/2105.11827) DAG continues collecting and disseminating transactions despite the crash faults, and is not overly affected by the faulty validators.
+In contrast, both [Bullshark](https://arxiv.org/abs/2201.05677) and [Tusk](https://arxiv.org/abs/2105.11827) maintain high throughput: the underlying [Narwhal](https://arxiv.org/abs/2105.11827) DAG continues collecting and disseminating transactions despite the crash faults, and is not overly affected by the faulty validators.
 The reduction in throughput is in great part due to losing the capacity of faulty validators to disseminate transactions.
 When operating with 3 faults, both [Bullshark](https://arxiv.org/abs/2201.05677) and [Tusk](https://arxiv.org/abs/2105.11827) provide a 10x throughput increase and about 7x latency reduction with respect to HotStuff.

 > Many thanks to Rati Gelashvili, Eleftherios Kokoris-Kogias, and Alberto Sonnino for helping shape this blog post.
 ###